-The parties may challenge the participation of any member of the Hearing Panel by submitting a written objection to the President or his/her designee within three (3) days of receipt of the notice of the composition of the Hearing Panel.
+Promptly after the appointment of the Hearing Officer, the Title IX Coordinator will provide concurrent written notice to the complainant and the respondent, setting forth the name of the individual selected to serve as the Hearing Officer.
+The parties may challenge the participation of the appointed Hearing Officer based on bias or a conflict of interest by submitting a written objection to the President or designee within 3 calendar days of receipt of the notice.
 Any objection must state the specific reason(s) for the objection.
-The President or his/her designee will evaluate the objection and determine whether to alter the composition of the Hearing Panel.
-Failure to submit a timely and proper objection will constitute a waiver of any right of objection to the composition of the Hearing Panel.
-Any changes in the composition of the Hearing Panel will be provided in writing to both parties prior to the date of the hearing.
+The President or designee will evaluate the objection and determine whether to select a new Hearing Officer.
+Failure to submit a timely and proper objection will constitute a waiver of the objection.
+Any changes in the Hearing Officer will be communicated in writing to both parties prior to the date of the hearing.

-Submission of Written Materials

-Within five (5) days of receipt of the notice of the initial composition of the Hearing Panel, the alleged victim and the Respondent may provide the Chair of the Hearing Panel with a list of witnesses, if any, that they propose that the Hearing Panel call and a brief description of each proposed witness's connection to and/or knowledge of the issues in dispute, any supporting documents or other evidence, and a written statement of position.
+• Submission of Witnesses Lists: Within 5 calendar days of receipt of the notice of the Hearing Officer, both parties may provide to the Hearing Officer a list of witnesses, if any, that they propose be called to testify and a brief description of each proposed witness's connection to and/or knowledge of the issues in dispute.
+Absent good cause, a party cannot include a witness on the party's prehearing witness list unless the witness was identified during the investigation.
+The Hearing Officer reserves the right to call relevant witnesses who may not have been included on a party's witness list.